Skip to main content

 How Cosentyx (secukinumab) works

-Cosentyx (secukinumab) is a monoclonal antibody that works as an interleukin inhibitor.
-It blocks a protein in your immune system called interleukin-17 (IL-17), which tends to be overly active in certain inflammatory conditions.
-In doing so, Cosentyx (secukinumab) lowers swelling, pain, and inflammation.
+Cosentyx (secukinumab) is a type of monoclonal antibody called an interleukin antagonist.
+It attaches to a protein in your immune system called interleukin-17 (IL-17).
+This protein tends to be too active in certain inflammatory conditions.

 Common BrandsCosentyx